 What is financial assistance?

 Financial assistance could cover school expenses, including tuition and fees, room and board, books and supplies, and transportation.
-Financial Assistance is composed of four major categories, including: work-study, loans and scholarships.
+Financial Assistance is composed of four major categories, including: grants, work-study, loans and scholarships.
+Lean more at TYPES OF AID.

 How do I apply?